College Life

 FURTHER DETAILS ARE AVAILABLE FROM:

+King William’s College has a Christian foundation.
 Our own beautifully decorated Chapel is the spiritual heart of the School.
 The place where it is possible to find a space in the midst of busy day-to-day school life, to bring our hopes, joys, fears and sorrows, and reflect.
-Chapel assemblies take place twice a week and a full service on a Friday afternoon.
+Chapel assemblies take place twice a week and a full service on a Friday afternoon on a two week rotation.

-For the whole School, significant dates and seasons are marked by services in St Thomas’ Chapel, including a welcome for new pupils early in the academic year, honouring the fallen at the war memorial and with the reading of the role of honour, carol services for the school and wider community and an Ascension Service for The Buchan School.
+For the whole School, significant dates and seasons are marked by services in the Chapel of St Thomas, including a welcome for new pupils early in the academic year, honouring the fallen at the war memorial and with the reading of the role of honour, carol services for the school and wider community and an Ascension Service for The Buchan School.

 There is a wealth of contributors to Chapel during the year – readers, intercessors, choristers and preachers, each bringing their unique qualities and gifts to join those of our Christian forebears in this place.
 Chapel is often at the core of people’s memories of the School, their final farewells include a commission to go into the world in peace as they leave, and it remains a place of significance within their memories.